How To Use And Configure WordPress Widgets – Part 2

 (Format text easily with the new text widget)

-For this example, we’ll set up a clickable contact button on the sidebar that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, we’ll set up a clickable contact button on the sidebar section that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-Add A Help Button To Your Sidebar Navigation Area Using A Text Widget
+Use A Text Widget To Add A Clickable Help Button To Your Sidebar Navigation Area

 Step 1 – Upload your image.